open-contracting/kingfisher-collect/docs/use-scrapyd.rst

 Deploying Spiders
 -----------------

-The code must be packaged up and deployed to the server
+The code must be packaged up and deployed to the server:

 .. code-block:: bash